OpenEx-Platform/docs/docs/usage/injects.md

 HTTP requests GET, POST, and PUT, can be sent.
 The corresponding injects are named `HTTP Request - \<request type>`.

-### Remote actions
+<a id="integration-section"></a>
+### Integrations through Injectors

-Injects executed on remote systems are facilitated by injectors like [Caldera](inject-caldera.md) or Airbus CyberRange.
-These actions simulate real-world scenarios, allowing administrators to gauge the effectiveness of security measures in response to various threat scenarios.
+Injects executed on remote systems are facilitated by Injectors like [Caldera](inject-caldera.md) or Airbus CyberRange.
+These actions simulate real-world attack techniques, allowing administrators to gauge the effectiveness of their security posture in response to various technical actions attackers may take.

-There are over 1,700 such injects covering all the TTPs in the MITRE matrix.
+There are over 1,700 such injects covering all the TTPs in the MITRE Att&ck matrix.

 <!-- screenshot of a nice list of Caldera/Airbus CyberRange inject in the screen "Simulation > [open one simulation] > Injects > [Click on "+"]" -->